 We encourage others to consider helping with further research on the future of suffering and ways to reduce it.
 For ideas on topics we’d like to see explored, take a look at Open Research Questions.
-If you'd like to volunteer and/or collaborate with us, please fill out this form which will help us learn more about your interests and background in order to determine how we can best work together.

 The rest of this page gives more detail about writing up research and other ways to help.

 If you’d like to research a topic, feel free to proceed on your own and publish it on your website, blog, etc., and then let us know about it if you think it would be of interest.
 If you’d like to host it on this site, contact us to see if that’s feasible.
 If you’re particularly ambitious, try submitting the article to a formal media outlet or academic journal.
 While this takes more effort, it also can bring a wider audience, garner more prestige, and put the ideas into “the real world” rather than confining them to a small circle of like-minded friends.

 Let us know if you have questions or would like advice in the research.
 We could also potentially review drafts if we have time.

 Adding to Wikipedia articles